How to Submit a ComplaintHow to Submit a Complaint

 - You can always submit a complaint directly to your local DPA or the Swiss Federal Data Protection and Information Commissioner.
 Your DPA or the Swiss Commissioner may refer your complaint directly to the Department of Commerce on your behalf.
 If referred to the Department of Commerce, the Privacy Shield Team will then work with the organization to seek to resolve your concern.

 - If your complaint is not resolved after following the recourse mechanisms described above, you may have the ability to invoke binding arbitration.
-Additional information is available here.
+Additional information is available here for EU individuals and here for Swiss individuals.

 - Each organization’s Privacy Shield record indicates the relevant U.S. enforcement authority.
 In most instances, the relevant U.S. enforcement authority is the Federal Trade Commission (FTC).
 To submit a complaint to the FTC, click here.
 The FTC uses complaints in its database, which is accessible by many other law enforcement agencies, to identify trends, determine enforcement priorities, and identify potential investigative targets.
 Please note that the FTC does not resolve or mediate individual complaints, so you are encouraged to use the other complaint resolution mechanisms noted above as well.
 The only Privacy Shield participants not regulated by the FTC are U.S. and foreign air carriers, in which cases complaints can be submitted to the U.S. Department of Transportation (DOT) here.
 The FTC and DOT share jurisdiction over ticket agents that market air transportation.